gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/helm_install.md

 $ helm install stable/gocd --name gocd --namespace gocd
 ```

-## Access the GoCD server dashboard
+## Access the GoCD server

-After you’ve installed the GoCD helm chart, you should be able to access the GoCD server dashboard from the Ingress IP.
+After you’ve installed the GoCD helm chart, you should be able to access the GoCD server from the Ingress IP.

 The Ingress IP address can be obtained by using:
 ```bash